Updated July 27, 2017

 Not all traffic is good traffic.
 Certainly not all traffic is the best traffic.
 Be thoughtful about which sites you will submit your guest post too for consideration.

 You want traffic that sticks.
-You want people to be so intrigued by your guest post they click over to your site (via your link in the bio) and find even more great info they love.
+You want people to be so intrigued by your guest post they click over to your site (via your link in the bio for example) and find even more great info they love.

 Writing a guest post takes time and energy (it should anyway), so don’t waste yours by submitting your content to a site whose readers aren’t your target audience.
 If you do, you might see a spike in traffic temporarily, but it won’t last long.

 Hopefully you have a really good idea of who your target audience is.
 Think about what blogs they read.
-Those are the ideal places for your guest post.
+Those are the best places for your guest post.

 The second piece to this is, don’t pursue guest posting on low quality sites.
 At best, a link back to your site from a flimsy site will yield a measly amount of traffic.
 At worst, it will be a signal to Google and other search engines that you are connected with low quality sites and may not be trustworthy.